-In order to pass your Programme, you should complete successfully (or be exempted from) the relevant modules and assessments and will therefore acquire the required number of credits.
-You also need to pass each preceding Programme Stage of your Programme in order to progress to the following Programme Stage.
+To pass your Programme, you should complete successfully (or be exempted from) the relevant modules and assessments and will therefore acquire the required number of credits.
+You also need to pass each preceding Programme Stage of your Programme to progress to the following Programme Stage.